dbrennand/virustotal-python/README.md

 > [!NOTE]
 >
-> This library supports the public VirusTotal APIs.
+> This library is intended to be used with the public VirusTotal APIs.
 However, it *could* be used to interact with premium API endpoints as well.

 # Dependencies and installation